rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [57] The sources of the cythonized Digraph3 modules (with *.pyx* suffix) may be found in the *cython* directory of the Digraph3 resources.

 ..
+[58] See the :ref:`tutorial <Three-Objectives-Performance-Tableau-label>` on generating random three-objectives performance tableaux.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive